pspatel2/2020-msia423-patel-covid19-cases-forecast/README.md

  statement that will be detailed.
 OR you can follow the end-to-end instructions in the section following this one.

 Instructions in the next section detail all the configurations that can be changed and the optionality of running the model pipeline and the app.
-This section focuses on running with all defaults and use the shortest path to have the app running on your local instance.
-In particular, the quick start uses s3 for data acquisition but runs everything else locally including the database.
+This section focuses on running with all defaults and use the shortest path to have the requirements fulfilled for course grading.

 ##### Environment Variables:
 You will __need__ to set environment variables for accessing s3.
 They will be called using the -e command and the variable names that will be searched for are: AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

-The newsAPI is not a part of the modeling pipeline; rather it  pulls in news headlines for the webpage, thus it can be skipped at the cost of this secondary functionality (e.g. not needed for grading).
-If you want to sign up for a newsAPI key, please go to the following page and follow the instructions: https://newsapi.org/register.
-You will be able to access the API key at the end of the registration process.
-Next, open the __news_api_env__ file in the  project root directory and enter your key where indicated.
-Do not add a space after the "=".

 ##### Docker Image:
 Build the docker image for the model training pipeline with the following command (place a name of your choosing that replaces "<image_name>")